Georgia governor to issue statewide shelter-in-place order

 "We are taking action to protect our hospitals, to help our medical providers and prepare for the patient surge that we know is coming," he said.
 "This action will ensure uniformity across jurisdictions for Georgians sheltering in place and help families and businesses be able to comply with its provisions."

-The announcement came as the number of coronavirus cases in the state climbed Wednesday to roughly 4,600, with the death toll at 139.
+The announcement came as the number of coronavirus cases in the state climbed Wednesday to 4,748, with the death toll at 154.

+Kemp was not the only Republican governor in the South to reverse course Wednesday.
+Two other governors who had resisted statewide stay-home orders — Florida Gov. Ron DeSantis and Mississippi Gov. Tate Reeves — issued those orders on the same day.

 Meanwhile, a south Georgia hospital that has been inundated with coronavirus cases celebrated a rare positive milestone.